-Twice baked potatoes usually are topped with cheese and bacon, but my version is a little more sleek and less messy looking.
+Twice baked potatoes usually are topped with cheese and bacon, add whatever you think your guests will enjoy.
 The hardest part is scooping out the potato from its skin without breaking the skin.
 I used a knife to help carve out the center to make scooping easier.

 Cut the scallions and set them aside.
 I cut mine on a bias or "angle" they look really pretty this way and will definitely give you points for presentation!

 Once you are done stuffing the potato skins, spray a little oil on the tops and put them under the broiler.
 This will give the top of the potato a nice crust and a pretty golden color as well.
-In a typical twice baked potato, you could put cheese on it and put it under the broiler to melt, but again, my version is a little less messy 🙂 After you pull it out from under the broiler, you can then garnish it with the chopped scallion.
+You could also put cheese on it and put it under the broiler to mmelt.
+Garnish with scallions after pulling out of the broiler.

 - ½ stick of salted butter (slightly melted)